Skip to main content

 • Mental and cognitive impairment.

-The Biodex Balance System6 weeks
+The Biodex Balance System

+The Biodex Balance System (BBS; Biodex Inc.) will be used to assess postural stability.
 The BBS measures, in degrees, the tilt about each axis during dynamic conditions and calculates a medial-lateral stability index, anterior-posterior stability index, and an overall stability index.

 Gait video will be recorded by a high-definition digital camera, and analysis will be done by Kinovea 2D motion analysis software

-Stroke Impact Scale (SIS)6 weeks
+• Stroke Impact Scale (SIS)(6 weeks)